mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

 ###4.
 Appropriately labels the data set with descriptive variable names. short answer: **setVariableNames**
 	data set is composed of std and mean variables extracted from features along with "activity_label" and "subject_id". features names can be used after replacing non alphanumeric by '_' using gsub.

+the fith question is:
+###5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+	the data set returned in step 4 suffers from having column headers that contain values (tBody..XYZ) the Acc and Gyro are the first measure
+	't' and 'f' values should be values of Domain variable X, Y and Z should be values of Axis variable

+	Unfortunelay I'm out of time and I'll compute the average of previous data set for each activity and each subject.

 ### Documentation